1hehaq/shef/README.md

 </div>

 > [!NOTE]
-> **shef is a powerful tool for extracting data from Shodan searches without requiring an API key.
+> **shef is a simple tool for extracting data from Shodan searches without requiring an API key.
 It provides exactly what you need for efficient data retrieval.**

 <br>